-The Company's Annual Report on Form 10-K for the year ended December 31, 1997;

-(2) The description of the Common Stock contained in the Company's Registration Statement on Form 8-A, including all amendments and reports filed for the purpose of updating such description; and

-(3) The Company's Current Reports on Form 8-K, dated December 19, 1997, as amended, and January 28, 1998, as amended.
+- (1) The Company's Annual Report on Form 10-K for the year ended December 31, 1996 and as amended by its Annual Report on Form 10-K/A; - (2) The description of the Common Stock contained in the Company's Registration Statement on Form 8-A, including all amendments and reports filed for the purpose of updating such description; - (3) The Company's Quarterly Report on Form 10-Q for the quarterly period ended March 31, 1997; - (4) The Company's Quarterly Report on Form 10-Q for the quarterly period ended June 30, 1997; - (5) The Company's Quarterly Report on Form 10-Q for the quarterly period ended September 30, 1997; and - (6) The Company's Current Reports on Form 8-K, dated August 8, 1997, September 22, 1997, December 19, 1997, as amended, and January 28, 1998, as amended.

 All documents filed by the Company pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this Prospectus and prior to the termination of the offering of all Securities shall be deemed to be incorporated by reference in this Prospectus and to be a part hereof from the date of filing of such documents.
 Any statement contained in a document incorporated or deemed to be incorporated by reference herein shall be deemed to be modified or superseded for purposes of this Prospectus to the extent that a statement contained herein or in any accompanying Prospectus Supplement relating to a specific offering of Securities or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Prospectus or any accompanying Prospectus Supplement.
-Subject to the foregoing, all information appearing in this Prospectus is gualified in its entirety by the information appearing in the documents incorporated herein by reference.
+Subject to the foregoing, all information appearing in this Prospectus is qualified in its entirety by the information appearing in the documents incorporated herein by reference.